ds-example/coding-challenge/README.md

 In this project, all of the source code is within the `src/` folder.
 We have our components split up into three projects:

 - `SDS/` - Our Base Component Subsystem.
 You will be using these components as you build out your own components.
 The SDS Engineering team has already built out these components.
 - `c360/` - The C360 Subsystem.
-This is experience component layer where your work will live.
+This is the experience component layer where your work will live.
 We have scaffolded out the components you will need to build, but the rest is up to you.
 - `intro/` - Our Welcome component lives here.
 You won't need to interact with this directory.

 ### Component Files